Quasilimiting behavior for one-dimensional diffusions with killing: Acknowledgments

-The authors would like to thank Ross Pinsky for sending them his work \cite{rP09} prior to publication and for his useful remarks.
-Moreover we would like to thank Gady Kozma for sending us his work concerning the Davies' conjecture.
-The hospitality of Worcester College, Oxford for M.K. in support of this collaboration is gratefully acknowledged.
+The authors would like to thank Ross Pinsky for sending them his work [\citet{rP09}] prior to publication and for his useful remarks.
+Moreover we would like to thank Gady Kozma for sending us his work concerning the Davies conjecture.
+The hospitality of Worcester College, Oxford for M. Kolb in support of this collaboration is gratefully acknowledged.
+Moreover, the authors thank the referee for a very thorough and careful reading of the paper.